aryanrai2001/J2IGF/README.md

 ---

-### *This project is only meant for educational purposes, as it does not use hardware-accelerated rendering, and in the
+<b>This project is only meant for educational purposes, as it does not use hardware-accelerated rendering, and in the
 present day there is no practical application of software rendering.
 It may still be useful for creating quick visualisations as well as some low-fidelity interactive applications.
-Lastly, it can help develop an understanding of how graphics are rendered under the hood, as the fundamentals always remain the same.*
+Lastly, it can help develop an understanding of how graphics are rendered under the hood, as the fundamentals always remain the same.</b>

 ---